Hex-e/cmd-chatbot/readme.txt

 you have to teach the bot since it is new born and doesn't know anything besides what I added to the Replylog folder.

-[Hint: Delete 'Chat\Replylog' folder to reset Hex's memory(whatever YOU taught it.)]
+[Hint: Delete 'Chat\Replylog' folder to reset Hex's memory(whatever YOU taught it.)] chat\[Teachbot.bat] can be used to change the contents of Noreplylog folder.